phoeningo/24/README.md

  5*(5-2/10) = 24

- # only non-negative intergers are supported!
+ # only non-negative integers are supported!